Accounting, Business Administration, and Economics

 Business Administration

-The Business Administration major is suited for students who have career goals involving various aspects of finance management, marketing or Cybersecurity and logistics.
+The Business Administration major is suited for students who have career goals involving various aspects of finance, management, and marketing.
 Whether students seek careers after graduation in a Fortune 500 company or an entrepreneurial start-up, they will be presented with both the theoretical and practical applications of business concepts.

 Economics